OperaGraecaAdnotata/OGA/README.md

 retrieved automatically from the original texts (and therefore they may contain errors and inconsistencies).

-The annotation for work composition dates has been done manually and is work-in-progress
+The annotation for work composition dates was done manually and is a work in progress
 (see `work_chronology/chronology_greek_works.xml`).

 The IPA transcription is based on a ByT5 model that achieved an accuracy of **0.83** (correct IPA transcriptions) on Greek and Latin data from Wiktionary.
-The IPA transcription is the 5th BCE Attic one (see, for example, [ἄξιοι](https://en.wiktionary.org/wiki/%E1%BC%84%CE%BE%CE%B9%CE%BF%CE%B9#Ancient_Greek)).
+The IPA transcription is the 5th-century BCE Attic one (see, for example, [ἄξιοι](https://en.wiktionary.org/wiki/%E1%BC%84%CE%BE%CE%B9%CE%BF%CE%B9#Ancient_Greek)).

-The present repository is organized thus (further details within each folder):
+The present repository is organized as follows (further details within each folder):
 1. `abbreviations` contains a file useful for tokenization
 2. `annotation_example` contains an unzipped example of the annotation layers, which is useful for inspection